In buying your next set of wheels, how confident are you that you will drive away with the right vehicle?

 2. Get top safety ratings – Given how an accident can change lives forever, you want to the safest vehicle.
 Use the Internet to find out which vehicles drive off with the top safety ratings.
 Since newer vehicles are tested for safety, learn what those ratings say and mean.
 In doing so, you can lean towards getting something you will feel confident in being behind the wheel of.

 3. See what other consumers are saying – You can also check out social media accounts.
 That would be of those you know and even some strangers.
 Since consumers buy vehicles, see what some are saying about their latest buys.
-That info can lead you to buying a specific make and model or steer you away.
+That info can lead you to buying a specific business and model or steer you away.

 4. Lean on past – Unless this is the first vehicle you’ve ever bought, you have some history with buying cars or trucks.
 Since you have that history, put it to good use.
 If there is a specific make and model you have had success with over the years, you may be more inclined to stick with it.
 If there is a brand of vehicle you did not have many good fortunes with, keep that in mind too.
 Having that history in your back pocket can make a world of difference when you go to buy.